EasyDynamics/oscal-react-library/README.md

 # OSCAL React Library

-A library of React components and an [example application](/example) that provide a direct view into NIST's Open Security Controls Assessment Language ([OSCAL](https://pages.nist.gov/OSCAL/)) data in JSON format.
+A library of React components and an [example application](/example) that provides a direct view into NIST's Open Security Controls Assessment Language ([OSCAL](https://pages.nist.gov/OSCAL/)) data in JSON format.